ABOARD USS PELELIU (LHA-5)-- --

 For the Marines who took part in the course the training was invaluable, according to Heede, a native of Lancaster, Pa.

 “It’s important to take part in Corporals Course because it teaches the building blocks and fundamentals of being a leader,” said Heede.
 “It is imperative and I think every corporal should go.”

 For some Corporals who have advanced through the junior ranks faster than their peers, the learning curve can be steep, according to Cpl.
 Terrance M. Nesbitt, Radio Operator, Command Element.
 Corporals Course allows those Marines to gain a better understanding of how to lead, Nesbitt said.

 “Now days, people are getting promoted fast and they sometimes haven’t been in long and don’t have the same experience as some other corporals,” said Nesbitt.
 “Going to corporals course gives Marines the knowledge to lead Marines.”

 Also, Corporals Course gives junior NCOs a broader view of how the Marine Corps operates, said Nesbitt, a native of Charleston, S.C.

 “Being a corporal is the first step in being an NCO,” said Nesbitt.
 “Corporals Course is one step to learning more than just your MOS by learning about the whole Marine Corps.”

-The Camp Pendleton, Calif. based 15th MEU is comprised of approximately 2,200 Marines and Sailors and is a forward deployed force in readiness capable of conducting numerous operations, such as Non-Combatant Evacuation Operations, Humanitarian Assistance Operations and a wide range of amphibious missions.
-The 15th MEU is currently deployed aboard the USS Peleliu (LHA-5), USS Dubuque (LPD-8) and USS Pearl Harbor (LSD-52).
+The Camp Pendleton, Calif. based 15th MEU is comprised of approximately 2,200 Marines and Sailors and is a forward deployed force of readiness capable of conducting numerous operations, such as Non-Combatant Evacuation Operations, Humanitarian Assistance Operations and a wide range of amphibious missions.
+The 15th MEU is currently deployed aboard USS Peleliu (LHA 5), USS Dubuque (LPD 8) and USS Pearl Harbor (LSD 52).